freeCodeCamp/learn-git-by-building-an-sql-reference-object/TUTORIAL.md

 ### 960.1

 It says `all conflicts fixed: run "git rebase --continue"`.
-Continue the rebase.
+Run the suggested command to continue the rebase.

 #### HINTS